Wisconsin Sports Betting in 2023

 21 is the minimum gambling age for sports betting at legal Wisconsin sportsbooks.

 Wisconsin's legal gambling age is 18, but that applies to charitable games and the state lottery.
-Twenty-one is the minimum gambling age in Wisconsin tribal casinos, which means sports betting gets the same treatment.
+Twenty-one is the minimum gambling age in Wisconsin tribal casinos, which means sports betting will be as well.

 Mobile betting

 For now, Wisconsin sports betting is limited to Oneida property.
 International Game Technology (IGT) supports the Oneida Nation's retail and online sports betting products at its Oneida Casino in Green Bay.
-There are no active statewide Wisconsin sports betting sites.
+There are no active statewide online U.S. sports betting apps or sportsbooks in Wisconsin.

 Remote registration